themancalledzac/edens.zac/README.md

 view what they want to see.

 - FrontEnd Application ( Client )
-    - We need a functional Application that fulfils two objectives, Photography and Coding
+    - We need a functional Application that fulfils two objectives, Photography and Coding.
+Iniitally we only will care or work on the Photography side of things.
+This will be a full stack application, and as such the Front End ( Client ) will be required to make DB calls for Image data, and will need to have that data able to be re-sorted, searched, queried, created, and modified.
     - Pages:
         - Front Page is a landing page for the user to choose one or the other.
             - Background Image, no scrolling, no header/footer, no menu bar, just two options to click.